Course mailing List

 machines.
 Your account name is your normal UCSD email address, and your

-change your password using usher_passwd after logging in.
+change your password using passwd after logging in.
 If,

-for some reason, you did not recieve an account or have any questions about how to use your account, please contact me
+for some reason, you did not recieve an account or have any questions about how to use your account, please contact the TA (email@example.com).

 For the term project portion of the course, some of you may find it